Regridding

 Activate your GCPy environment:

-$ mamba activate gcpy_env # Or whatever your environment's name is
+$ conda activate gcpy_env # Or whatever your environment's name is

 Create a source grid specification using